Custom Web Design by Rainbo Design

 How To Change CSS Stylesheets With JavaScript

 A popular business buzzword in the 1980's was "synergy" - that is, when a combination of objects produces a result that is greater than the sum of the parts.
 Back then, they were talking about when companies merged to become more productive and profitable.
-And website designers can create their own synergy by combining the style control provided by CSS stylesheets with the dynamic, interactive properties of JavaScript.
-There are many times when you can make a more effective design by altering the presentation as the user interacts with your web page by using JavaScript to modify your stylesheet.
-This tutorial will show you some simple ways that you can use JavaScript and CSS to enhance your web page designs, with examples that will let you find and change CSS rules and stylesheets.
+And website designers can create their own synergy by combining the style control provided by CSS stylesheets with the dynamic, interactive capabilities of JavaScript.
+There are many times when you can make a more effective web page design by altering the presentation as the user interacts with your web page by using JavaScript to modify your stylesheet.
+This tutorial will show you some simple ways that you can use JavaScript and CSS to enhance your web page designs, with examples that will let you find, examine, and modify CSS rules and entire stylesheets.

 Modifying Individual Element CSS Settings With JavaScript